-Recently I have been writing an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
-In the process, I have gained an appreciation of the benefits of good API design.
+Recently I wrote an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
+In the process, I gained an appreciation of the benefits of good API design.

-Sometimes, but not always, the goal of exposing a lean library API conflicts with that of writing performant code.
-Let us look at one such situation that I encountered while writing Treadstone.
+Sometimes the goal of exposing a lean library API conflicts with that of writing performant code.
+Let's look at one such situation I encountered when adding a substring search algorithm to Collections.

-The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may yield an incorrect result now and then.
-A Las Vegas algorithm, on the other hand, is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.
+Monte Carlo algorithms are those which we can guarantee to terminate in finite time but which may yield an incorrect result now and then.1 On the other hand, a Las Vegas algorithm is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.

-The Rabin Karp algorithm attempts to find the target pattern by computing a rolling hash of successive substrings.
-In the Monte Carlo variant, we return the index that defines the first substring with a hash matching that of the pattern -- if one exists.
+The Rabin-Karp algorithm attempts to find the search string by computing a rolling hash of successive substrings in the search text.5 The Monte Carlo variant returns the index that defines the first substring with a hash matching that of the pattern -- if one exists.
 Note that a hash collision can result in a false positive match.

-The Las Vegas variant additionally performs an equality check to verify that the substrings
+The Las Vegas variant additionally performs an equality check to verify that the strings

 text[i-m:i] are the same before returning from the search loop.
 But this is equivalent to modifying the Monte Carlo variant to call itself on the remaining portion of text if an equality check fails, viz:

-monte_carlomeans we lose access to the rolling hash within the closure.
-We can only avoid recomputing it by writing the implementation from scratch.
+We can only solve the second problem by writing the implementation from scratch.

-The library can support just the Monte Carlo implementation if it is not likely to be used in situations where false positive matches are unacceptable.
-Unfortunately, generally speaking, library authors cannot be sure that their code will not be used in pathological cases.
+The library can support just the Monte Carlo implementation if it is not likely to be used when false positive matches are unacceptable.
+Unfortunately, generally speaking, library authors cannot be sure that developers will RTFM.

-I want to thank those who reviewed the first draft of this blog post.
-Adil Parvez helped me define the motivation and tone of the article, and Scott Williams pointed out that it is, in fact, possible to go from a Las Vegas variant to a Monte Carlo variant of an algorithm.
+I want to thank the people who reviewed the first draft of this blog post.
+Adil Parvez helped me define the tone of the article, and Scott Williams pointed out that it is, in fact, always possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.8